ValueMelody/melody-auth/docs/auth-server.md

 Now you are all set, you can verify your server by accessing: `[your_worker_url]/.well-known/openid-configuration`

 ## Email Functionality Setup
 Melody Auth supports email-based features such as password reset, email verification and email MFA.
-To enable these features, you need to set up SendGrid integration and configure the necessary environment variables in your Cloudflare Worker.
+To make sure these features works as expected, you need to set up SendGrid or Brevo integration and configure the necessary environment variables in your Cloudflare Worker.

 ### Prerequisites
-- A SendGrid account
+- A SendGrid/Brevo account
-- SendGrid API key
+- SendGrid/Brevo API key
-- Verified sender email address in SendGrid
+- Verified sender email address in SendGrid/Brevo

 ### Configuration Steps